GENERAL Tillandsia Care

 Indoor Care instructions

 Indoor care is similar to outdoor care.
 To get enough light, Tillandsias should be within 3-6 feet of a window that will provide adequate light.
 It is often dryer indoors so more water may be required.
-They should dry out within 4 hours of a watering unless you are rehydrating them with an overnight soaking.
-It is easiest to water indoor plants by dunking them or run them under the faucet.
+They should dry out within 4 hours of a watering unless you are re hydrating them with an overnight soaking.
+It is easiest to water indoor plants by dunking them in a bucket of good water.